Sterile Processing Program Requirements

 Step 5: Register for Classes

-*NOTE* You are not guaranteed a seat until you receive the welcome email stating your spot has been reserved!
+IMPORTANT: You are not guaranteed a seat until you receive the welcome email stating your spot has been reserved.

 What does this program involve?

-This is a one-semester program which includes the following:
+This is a two-semester program which includes the following:

 What immunizations or other requirements are required for this program